- Public Works

 Yard Waste Disposal

-Residents are encouraged to use the yard waste disposal program provided through GROOT.
-Yard waste is collected from the first Friday in April to the last Friday in November only.
+Residents are encouraged to use the yard waste disposal program provided through Flood Brothers.
+Yard waste is collected from the first Tuesday in April to the last Tuesday in November only.

-Yard waste pickup is handled by the Village garbage contractor GROOT and is picked up on Fridays, along with residents regular trash and recycling pickup.
+Yard waste pickup is handled by the Village garbage contractor Flood Brothers and is picked up on Tuesdays, along with residents regular trash and recycling pickup.
 Yard waste must be put out in 32-gallon containers marked with a "Yard Waste Only" sticker or in biodegradable paper bags which are folded at the top.
 Yard waste that is too large for bags (such as branches or brush) may be tied up using biodegradable twine and left at the curb with other yard waste.